-This speed hump policy is primarily aimed for installation of speed humps in residential neighborhoods.
-For industrial and commercially zoned areas, this same policy can be also implemented.
-However, City staff may determine after careful and procedural (i.e, engineering) analysis that speed humps should be installed in such industrial and commercially zoned areas due to prevailing safety concerns.
+This speed hump policy is primarily aimed for the installation of speed humps in residential neighborhoods.
+Normally, speed humps are not installed in industrial and commercially zoned areas.
+However, this same policy can be also implemented if City staff determines after careful and procedural (i.e., engineering) analysis that speed humps should be installed in an industrial and commercially zoned area due to prevailing safety concerns.